Here is information on what to bring on your sailing experience.

 - Appropriate Clothing (It feels 10 degrees colder out on the bay)

-- CDs or an iPod for your favorite music
+- iPhone or iPod for your favorite music

 - Suntan Lotion